-- A. Easements.
-The Director of the District shall have the authority to accept, reject or release easements for the purposes as set forth below in subsections 1, 2, 3, and 4; and as the Board may further determine by resolution and order. - 1.
-The Board grants the Director authority to govern easements for the District as shown by one or more of the following examples: - a.
-Assessment district - b.
-Local improvement district - c.
-Capital Improvement Project - d.
-Existing easements recorded by instrument or plat - e.
-Proposed easement to be recorded by instrument or plat - f.
-Quit claim of an existing easement - All documents accepted pursuant to this section and submitted for recording shall show evidence of approval by the District's legal counsel and the signature and title of the person accepting the document on behalf of the District. - The Director, in instances when the Director is not present, shall have the power to delegate the authority under this section by a written statement to his or her designee declaring the delegation, individual designated, and duration of the designation. - 4.
-The authority granted in this section shall be in addition to other authority that may be provided to District officers and employees to acquire interests in real property on behalf of the District.
-Nothing in this section shall be deemed to grant any employee or individual the authority to acquire or accept an interest in real property on behalf of the District except as specifically provided herein, or upon the direction or approval by the Board. - B. Standards.
-The Director shall have the authority to promulgate such technical standards and requirements necessary to implement the purpose and intent of these Rules and Regulations, including, but not limited to, pipe type, size, connection requirements, elevation, grade, materials, and any other good and necessary item.
-Such standards shall be contained in one or more documents that are publicly available, and the District shall provide 30 days of public notice on its website of any potential change to such standards or requirements. - C. Exceptions.
-The Director may approve, in their sole discretion, exceptions to the stormwater minimum requirements when the exception, as mitigated, will not increase risks in the vicinity and downstream of the site to public health, safety, and welfare or to water quality, quantity, or public and private property.
+The Director shall have the authority to accept, reject or release easements for the purposes as set forth below; and as the Board may further determine by resolution and order.

+- A. The Board grants the Director authority to govern easements for the District in support of: - Assessment districts - Local improvement districts - Capital Improvement Projects - Existing easements recorded by instrument or plat - Proposed easements to be recorded by instrument or plat - Quit claims of existing easements - B. All documents accepted pursuant to this section and submitted for recording shall show evidence of approval by the District's legal counsel and the signature and title of the person accepting the document on behalf of the District. - C. The Director, in instances when the Director is not present, shall have the power to delegate the authority under this section by a written statement to his or her designee declaring the delegation, individual designated, and duration of the designation. - D. The authority granted in this section shall be in addition to other authority that may be provided to District officers and employees to acquire interests in real property on behalf of the District.
+Nothing in this section shall be deemed to grant any employee or individual the authority to acquire or accept an interest in real property on behalf of the District except as specifically provided herein, or upon the direction or approval by the Board.